A Day at Muddy Boots

 So what is a typical day at Muddy Boots like?

-8am: Staff arrive to set up the playroom and make sure the days activities are all laid out ready for the children
+8am: Staff arrive to prepare for Breakfast Club, set up the playroom and make sure the days activities are all laid out ready for the children

 8.45am: Children begin arriving at the setting.
-They begin the day by finding their names on their pegs in the corridor to hang up their coats and completing self registration by sticking their paper race car to a race track on the wall.
+They begin the day by finding their names on their pegs in the corridor to hang up their coats.
+Then it's time to wash their hands.
 Book bags are given to staff for new library books to be issued and the children place their toys or anything they have brought from home in the News Box and begin playing with their friends.

-9am: Morning registration: All of the staff and children gather in the library/setting area and participate in registration.
+9am: Morning registration: All of the staff and children gather in the book corner and participate in registration/newstime.
 They answer to their names and also talk about Muddy Boots ‘rules’, the day of the week and weather and what is in store for them that day.

-11.30: Group singing and story time ahead of the morning session children going home.
+11.30: Group singing and story time before the morning children go home.
 The children staying all day sit down together to enjoy their packed lunches.
-Staff often eat with them and their is a real sense of a family meal being shared.
+Staff often eat with them and there is a real sense of a family meal being shared.

-2.30pm: Tidying up and circle time: Staff ring a bell and children all congregate in the library area.
+2.30pm: Tidying up and circle time: Staff ring a bell and children gather in the book corner.
 Each child is then given a job to do to help tidy up the toys and activities that have been played with that day.
 Once this is done, they all return to their seats and enjoy stories or songs and tell the group about the items they have brought in from home.
 Birthdays are celebrated.

 3pm: Home time!

-Throughout the day the key workers are engaging with the children and where appropriate taking photos and logging the games they play to monitor their progress.
-Parents can view all of this on Tapestry, our online learning journal.
+Throughout the day the key workers are engaging with the children, and where appropriate will post photos and observations on the children's Tapestry learning journals.
+Parents can view this at their leisure, using their individual secure login.